-This document is about the way that our school promotes fundamental British values.
-About Democracy, the rule of law and peoples individual liberty.
-About mutual respect and tolerance of those with different faiths (no faith), beliefs and cultures.
+Our school promotes British values, including democracy, the rule of law and peoples individual liberty, mutual respect and tolerance of those with different faiths (and no faith), beliefs and cultures.

-We also work hard with our pupils to promote their Spiritual, moral, social and cultural development.
-We teach them about tolerance and respect for all people from all faiths, (no faith) and beliefs, races, genders, sexual orientations, ages and abilities.
+We take opportunities wherever possible to promote pupils’ spiritual, moral, social and cultural development.
+We teach them about tolerance and respect for people of all faiths, (and no faith), races, genders, sexual orientations, ages and abilities.

-Our statement, ‘Learn, Grow, Thrive’, our bill of rights (written by the pupils, parents and staff), our code of conduct and our school rules, clearly explain our attitudes and expectations of those within our school community.
-All of our staff strive to be good role models for our pupils and also seek to practice the fundamental British values of mutual respect and tolerance in all of their daily work.
+Our motto ‘Learn, Grow, Thrive’, our code of conduct and our school rules clearly explain our attitudes and expectations of those within our school community.
+Our staff strive to be good role models for our pupils.

-Spiritual, moral, social and cultural development is strongly promoted every day and our starting point is always the pupils own individual needs and interests.
-All of our pupils are constantly given opportunities to experience and practice democracy and the acceptance of ‘difference’ in as many ways as possible across the full range of the curriculum.
+Spiritual, moral, social and cultural development is promoted every day and our starting point is always the pupils’ own individual needs and interests.
+Pupils are given opportunities to experience and practice democracy and the acceptance of ‘difference’ in many ways across the full range of the curriculum.

 There are specific subjects which include content on Promoting British Values.

-- Preparing pupils for opportunities, responsibilities and experiences for later life in modern Britain – Personal, Social and Health development, work related learning, learning for life and careers guidance.
+- Preparing pupils for opportunities, responsibilities and experiences for later life in modern Britain.
+Personal, Social and Health development, TITAN, work related learning, learning for life and careers guidance.

 - Spiritual, moral, social and cultural development – this is promoted across all subjects in the curriculum and particularly in Religious education, collective worship, assemblies, Personal, Social and Health development and social communication and interaction.

-- Our pupils social and emotional development and their ability to learn and live in the wider community.
+- Pupils’ social and emotional development and their ability to learn and live in the wider community.

-- Their successes in transitioning through the various stages of their education and post school into college and the world of employment.
+- Pupils’ successes in transitioning through the various stages of their education and post school into college and future employment.

-- The positive feedback for our parents/carers and members of the public, through Education, Health and care plan meetings, Parents consultation evenings, home school books, letters, telephone calls, parental training courses, English and Maths cafes, parents learning afternoons and various other support activities.
+- The positive feedback for our parents/carers and members of the public, through Education, Health and Care plan meetings, parents’ consultation evenings, home school books, letters, telephone calls, parental training courses, English and Maths cafes and parents’ learning afternoons.